JarretOnline/JO-OxyRuns/README.md

 # JO-OxyRuns

-Start the job with a payment and start deliveries around town.
+Start the job with a payment to NPC and start delivery route around town.

-Randomly swaps marked bills for cash or swipe some oxy from the trade!
+Randomly swaps marked bills for cash or chance to get oxy from the trade!